What is HO-3 insurance?

 Open perils vs. named perils

-As discussed above, there are two systems by which a policy outlines which perils are covered:
+There are two systems by which a policy outlines which perils are covered: open perils, which covers anything not excluded, and named perils, which covers a specific list of perils.

 - Open peril.
 All perils are covered except those that are specifically excluded.